dimikave/pattern_recognition_auth/README.md

-# Pattern Recognition Course Auth
+# Pattern Recognition Course
-Homework Assignments for the AUTh Course "Pattern Recognition" 2021
+This repo contains solutions to some quizzes, some solutions to classification and clustering problems as well as some parts of easy to use code